Macdonald index from 3d TQFT: Macdonald index formula

 We define a KS operator as

 where the product is taken for all BPS states of charge $\gamma\in\Gamma$, ordered so that larger $\arg(Z_{\gamma})$ appear to the right and \footnote{Notice that our definition of $E_q(z)$ is related to that of \cite{Cordova:2015nma} by replacing $q^{1/2}\rightarrow -q^{1/2}$.
 This choice is slightly more natural from the 3d half-index point of view with the $(-1)^F$ grading.
-It also leads to a more convenient assignment of $\text{Tr}[X_{\text{flavor}}]$; see e.g., eq. \eqref{flavor A odd}.} \be E_{q}(z)=(q^{\frac{1}{2}}z;q)_{\infty }^{-1}=\sum_{n\in\mathbb{Z}_{\geq0}}\frac{(q^{\frac{1}{2}}z)^{n}}{(q;q)_{n}} \ee is the quantum dilogarithm.
-Then, the Schur index of the theory is calculated by
+It also leads to a more convenient assignment of $\text{Tr}[X_{\text{flavor}}]$; see e.g., eq. \eqref{flavor A odd}.}